MAPS

 CANADA

 Maps are necessary in this large area, where access problems enlarge the map area needed to deal with the region as a whole.
-Such maps
+Such maps are difficult to include with the text because their volume is several times that of the text.

 The government NTS maps (on a scale of l:50,000, 2 cm equals 1 km; each square on the map is 1 km on a side)

 UTM Grids.
-Another reason to possess the government NTS maps is because much use is made of map coordinates in KMC literature, which is a precise way of locating basecamps, approaches mountains, etc. Whipple also uses the Universal Transverse Mercator Grid (UTM) system, as used in NTS maps, to give map coordinates.
+Another reason to possess the government NTS maps is that much use is made of map coordinates in KMC literature, which is a precise way of locating basecamps, approaches mountains, etc. Whipple also uses the Universal Transverse Mercator Grid (UTM) system, as used in NTS maps, to give map coordinates.

 Most older maps use grids based on the North American Datum 1927 (NAD 27), while newer maps use a more recent 1983 datum – NAD 83.
 Due to the incomplete coverage of NAD 83 maps, some coordinates based on the NAD 27 maps are used in older books.
 If you are using a NAD 83 map, you will have to convert the NAD 27 coordinates in Whipple’s and Jone’s books to NAD 83 ones: the approximate values are: for Easting add 77m; for Northing subtract 214m.
 The NTS maps have a horizontal accuracy of only 50 to 100m, which must also be taken into account, particularly if you are using a GPS unit.
 Thus, latitude and (especially) longitude on ‘old’ and ‘recent’ maps